CURRENT MOON

 The smallest craters in this image are barely a mile across.
 Note the rille on the floor of the right side of the crater Arzachel.

 The three craters named after the Apollo 11 astronauts in the Sea of Tranquility.
-The smallest crater, Collins, is just 2.4km across.
+The smallest crater, Collins,

 The Apollo 11 landing site is just slightly below the midpoint between Collins and Armstrong.